 Anterior shoulder dislocation is a common injury, especially for athletes and active individuals.
 It’s important for the injury to heal completely, but many times the patient will want to remain active during the progression process.
 One way to treat the injury yet still maintain fitness is through hydrotherapy.

 Hydrotherapy has proven to be effective and efficient in treating common injuries.
 Check out the anterior shoulder dislocation exercises below to learn the best tips and treatment plan.
+Click on the picture to download the complete infographic.

 EFFECTIVE HYDROTHERAPY EXERCISES: TREATING COMMON INJURIES PART 2: ANTERIOR SHOULDER DISLOCATION SAMPLE PROGRESSION